kylebgorman/SPL/README.md

-This is a draft for a book tentatively entitled "The Sound Pattern of Latin".
+This is a draft for a monograph entitled "The Sound Pattern of Latin".